How to measure and fit a riding hat

 Roy Burek of Charles Owen demonstrates how to find the correct helmet size for your head and ensure it fits you comfortably and safely.

-We want you to have a great experience and to leave with a helmet you love, so always feel free to ask any questions you have throughout your fitting.
+We want you to find the Charles Owen helmet you love, so feel free to ask our knowledgeable fitting experts any questions here.